oz123/awesome-c/README.md

 ## Compilers ##

-This section also includes compiler-related and compilation-related tooling.
+Compilers, as well as compiler- and compilation-related tooling.

 * [ccache][466] - A compiler cache designed to speed up recompilation.
 [GPL-3.0+][41].
 * [Clang][38] - A compiler for LLVM.
 Supports C11.
 [NCSA][39].